 Real estate agencies estimate that households typically spend between 10 and 20 percent of the price of their home on interior decorating, including furniture shopping.
 Therefore, affordable, economical, and practical furniture is increasingly valued as the top criterion by price-conscious home buyers and retail customers.
 You’ll be able to sell customers who are most concerned about price-consciousness high-quality, reasonably priced products by sourcing furniture made in Vietnam.

-What Kinds Of Wood Are Used To Make Vietnamese Furniture?
+Wood Used To Make Vietnamese Furniture

 The most popular types of wood used in Vietnam are tropical hardwoods.
 These woods have a dense core that manages heat and moisture very well, making them ideal for mid-range furniture.
 The wood in Vietnam has naturally evolved to withstand the country’s hot and humid climate.